badal02/online-shopping/README.md

 # online-shopping

-mini_project using HTML and CSS
+this is a mini project for my internet programming subject in university built using HTML and CSS.